-But if you’re not sure where to begin, fear not -- we’re here to make sure you don’t just hit the “Live” button on Facebook and stare at the camera like a deer in headlights.
-Instead, we’ve come up with a comprehensive checklist to help you plan your first -- or next -- live stream.
+But if you’re not sure how to run a live stream event on social media, fear not.
+We’re here to make sure you don’t just hit the “Live” button on Facebook and stare at the camera like a deer in headlights.
+Instead, we’ve come up with a comprehensive checklist to help you plan your first — or next — live stream.

 How Live Streaming Works

 Live streaming is a way to broadcast your events to an online audience.
 It’s a digital alternative to something like selling tickets to an in-person event and allows you to reach people near and far with live video.

 Brands use live streaming for a few different reasons, but according to a Brandlive survey, 74% of businesses used it to engage with their consumer base.
 So instead of being the proverbial “man behind the curtain,” you’re allowing viewers to put a face (or faces) to your organization's name, all in real time.

 Live streaming can be used for a number of different event types, as well.
 Everyone from the White House to fashion houses to chefs have live-streamed videos of economy briefings, runway shows, and cooking demos, respectively.
 Here at HubSpot, we’ve used it for things like interviews with thought leaders.
 So feel free to be creative — just make sure you’ve got your bases covered.